 We are celebrating Jack’s life by providing support to organizations that assist children and families.
-We have made a donation in Jack’s honor to “KIDS in the GAME”, a non-profit organization dedicated to providing underprivileged children with the resources they need to play team sports.
+We have made a donation in Jack’s honor to “Every Kid Sports”, a non-profit organization dedicated to providing underprivileged children with the resources they need to play team sports.

 Ben woke up with a smile on his face and carried it everywhere he went.
 The constant sparkle in his eye showed his delight with all the world and his slightly mischievous plans for it.
 And he was figuring it all out.
 We loved his inquisitive mind and his desire to have every question answered, with the utmost urgency.
 We loved his thirst for experience and that little bit of shyness that came out from time to time.
 We still hear the echo of his insistent voice, clamoring for the attention he knew he deserved and the world would give him.
 We followed every direction he gave as we scratched his back at bedtime, played every Beatles song he requested, and knew that if we skipped a page in that night’s book we would certainly hear about it.
 His gap-toothed grin and his concern that he hadn’t yet lost a tooth.
 Benny, we think about you every second of every minute of every hour of every day and now you are our lighthouse.
 Forever.